The Mental Health Solution . com

 • Thought substitution: If you recognize that a thought is coming from a demon, think about something else.

-• Reciting Scripture, especially out loud, will also help : "For the word of God is living and active . . ." {Hebrews 4:12 NASB} Scripture has power, in and of itself.
+• Reciting Scripture will help.
+"For the word of God is living and active . . ." {Hebrews 4:12 NASB} Scripture has power, in and of itself.

 • Examples are provided later in the article.